vec_order_radix() computes the order of x. For data frames, the order is

 Character vectors are always translated to UTF-8 before ordering, and before

-any transform is applied by chr_proxy_collate
+any transform is applied by chr_proxy_collate.

-For complex vectors, if either the real or imaginary component is NA
+For complex vectors, if either the real or imaginary component is NA or

-, then the entire observation is considered missing.
+NaN, then the entire observation is considered missing.

 Examples